For Immediate Release: June 4, 2018

 Attorneys: Larry Organ, Esq.
 (415) 453-4740; Bryan Schwartz, Esq.
 (510) 444-9300

 OAKLAND, CA – Late Friday, June 1, 2018, Tesla failed in its motion seeking to compel arbitration in order to stall the race harassment class action lawsuit filed last fall in Alameda County.
 The lawsuit alleges that standard operating procedure at the futuristic Tesla factory in Fremont, California, is straight from the worst of America’s past: replete with pre-Civil Rights Era-style race discrimination.
 African-American workers are routinely called “nigger” and “nigga,” and this harassment has only become more widespread since multiple prior individual lawsuits exposed the factory’s racist underbelly.

-The suit, filed jointly by two Oakland-based civil rights law firms, California Civil Rights Law Group (CCRLG) and Bryan Schwartz Law, maintains that, despite its knowledge of the harassment, Tesla has done nothing that could be reasonably expected to stop the pattern and practice of racism.
+The suit, filed jointly by two Oakland-based civil rights law firms, California Civil Rights Law Group (CCRLG) and Bryan Schwartz Law, P.C., maintains that, despite its knowledge of the harassment, Tesla has done nothing that could be reasonably expected to stop the pattern and practice of racism.
 Supervisors regularly witness employees engaging in racist name-calling, and engage in such harassment themselves, with no company action to stop them.

 The class action states that Tesla’s supervisors, Human Resources and upper management, including CEO Elon Musk, received both verbal and written complaints of race harassment at the Tesla Factory.
 Typically, though, no action is taken against the harassers, and the harassment continues.